junxit/us-congress-bills-114/metadata.md

 - 2016-04-25 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 114-244.
 - 2016-04-25 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 114-244.
 - 2016-04-25 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 436.
+- 2016-12-10 — Amendment SA 5183 agreed to in Senate by Unanimous Consent.
+- 2016-12-10 — Amendment SA 5183 proposed by Senator Portman for Senator Thune. (consideration: CR S7146-7147; text: CR S7146-7147) In the nature of a substitute.
+- 2016-12-10 — Measure laid before Senate by unanimous consent. (consideration: CR S7145-7147)
+- 2016-12-10 — Passed Senate with an amendment by Unanimous Consent.
+- 2016-12-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2016-12-10 — Senate amendment agreed to: Amendment SA 5183 agreed to in Senate by Unanimous Consent.
+- 2016-12-10 — Senate amendment proposed (on the floor): Amendment SA 5183 proposed by Senator Portman for Senator Thune.(consideration: CR S7146-7147; text: CR S7146-7147)
+- 2016-12-10 — Senate amendment submitted
+- 2016-12-10 — The committee substitute withdrawn by Unanimous Consent. (consideration: CR S7146)